-Ginnie Mae I Certificates or Ginnie Mae II Certificates may deposit those certificates into a trust, and in each case, the depositor will receive a larger denominated Ginnie Mae Platinum Certificate.
+Ginnie Mae Platinum Program.
+Under the Ginnie Mae Platinum Program, the holder of a number of Ginnie Mae I Certificates or Ginnie Mae II Certificates may deposit those certificates into a trust, and in each case, the depositor will receive a larger denominated Ginnie Mae Platinum Certificate.
 If the Ginnie Mae I Certificates or Ginnie Mae II Certificates deposited bear a fixed rate of interest, then all certificates deposited must bear the same fixed rate.
-Adjustable rate Ginnie Mae II Certificates may be combined with other adjustable rate Ginnie Mae II Certificates with the same index and periodic and lifetime caps, but without regard to interest rate or payment adjustment dates, in exchange for a Ginnie Mae Platinum Certificate that bears interest at the weighted average coupon of the deposited Ginnie Mae II Certificates.
-For purposes of this Base Offering Circular, (a) the term "Ginnie Mae I Certificate" means a Ginnie Mae I MBS Certificate or a Ginnie Mae Platinum Certificate backed by Ginnie Mae I MBS Certificates, and (b) the term "Ginnie Mae II Certificates" means a Ginnie Mae II MBS Certificate or a Ginnie Mae Platinum Certificate backed by Ginnie Mae II MBS Certificates.
+Adjustable rate Ginnie Mae II Certificates may be combined with other adjustable rate Ginnie Mae II Certificates and periodic and lifetime caps, but without regard to interest rate or payment adjustment dates, in exchange for a Ginnie Mae Platinum Certificate that bears interest at the weighted average coupon of the deposited Ginnie Mae II Certificates.
+For purposes of this Base Offering Circular, (a) the term "Ginnie Mae I MBS Certificates, and (b) the term "Ginnie Mae II Certificate" means a Ginnie Mae I MBS Certificate or a Ginnie Mae II MBS Certificates.